 5. Avoid energy drinks.

 I know they’re tempting because they are so effective — but that’s just the problem!
-The energy rush lasts for quite awhile and can leave you feeling jittery and stressed.
+The energy rush lasts for quite awhile and can leave you feeling jittery and anxious.
 Drinking too many energy drinks is a surefire way to throw off your sleep schedule and contribute to college insomnia.

 6. Turn off the computer.